Trinity Foundation (Dallas)

 The Trinity Foundation is an American watchdog ministry founded by Ole Anthony in 1972.
-Its main mission is to expose abuse of public trust by teleevangelists and religious organisations.
-It has provided information to news outlets as well as state and federal agencies. the president of the organization is Pete Evans.
+Its main mission is to expose abuse of public trust by televangelism and religious organisations.
+It has provided information to news outlets as well as state and federal agencies.
+As of 2020, the president of the organisation is Peter Evans.

 It launched the Dallas Project in the 1980s as a challenge to religious organizations to help the homeless in the United States, which was in 2010 taken over by Community on Columbia (The Block), a church attended by many members of Trinity Foundation.

 History

 The Trinity Foundation was founded by Ole Anthony in June 1972. and based in Dallas, Texas.

 The organization started with the purpose of conducting demographic research on televangelism and other religious television programming.
-During a series of scandals in the 1980s and 1990s, the Trinity Foundation established itself as a watchdog group which provided information about fraud and abuse by religious groups.
+During a series of scandals in the 1980s and 1990s, the Trinity Foundation established itself as a watchdog group that provided information about fraud and abuse by religious groups.

 It has provided the results of its research and collaborated with journalists at ABC News, CBS News, NBC News, CNN, and Last Week Tonight with John Oliver.